R1SH4BH81/pdf2aud.py/README.md

 Feel free to explore the features of the application and enjoy using this Python project to convert PDFs and audio files conveniently on your local machine!

 ---
-Created with ❤️ by the Python Team
----
 Created with ❤️